 Horses are to be shown in a group, on the rail, at a walk, jog or trot, and lope on a reasonably loose rein or light contact without undue restraint.
 Horses must work, as announced, both ways of the ring at all three gaits to demonstrate their ability with different leads.
 At the option of the judge, horses may be asked to extend the gaits, one or both ways of the ring.
 The extended jog is a definite two-beat lengthening of the stride, covering more ground.
 Cadence and balance with smoothness are more essential than speed.
 Passing is permissible and should not be penalized as long as the horse maintains a proper and even cadence and rhythm.
 Horses are required to back easily and stand quietly.
 Horses are to be reversed to the inside (away from the rail).
 They may be required to reverse at the walk or jog at the discretion of the judge, but shall not be asked to reverse at the lope.

 Jackpot Cattle Drive:

-This is a judged class with a one-minute time limit for each obstacle.
+This is a judged class with a total time limit of three minutes.
 Teams of two horses and riders will cut out two head of cattle from a holding pen, and then control and correctly maneuver cattle through a set of obstacles.
 Cattle should be kept as calm as possible.
 Excessive running or rushing of cattle will not be tolerated, and may result in teams being disqualified.
 One horse/rider must follow the cattle completely through each obstacle.
-Cattle must be re-penned after completing obstacles.
-Scoring on each obstacle will be based on a scale of 0 to 10.
+Time starts when a rider’s hand touches gate to open it.
+Time stops when cattle are in corral and gate is shut.
+Scoring on each obstacle will be based on a scale of 0 to 10 and includes a teamwork score.
 Riders may enter with multiple partners.
 Watch the video and see just how fun and exciting this class can be!